What are the latest funding news in the generative AI market? (June 2026)

 How much did they raise?

-Humans& raised $480M in this seed round.
+Factory raised $150M in this round.

 What round is it?